Book Description

 The result is an intellectually rigorous yet dramatically riveting book that brings alive this odd and furious woman who was often her own worst enemy but who stands with very few as one of the truly important literary figures of her age.

-Born in Australia in 1902, Christina Stead sailed for England at the age of twenty-six, not to return home until she was seventy-two.
-An intensely private person and an incredibly cantankerous one, Stead lived a life that was stormy, eccentric, and brave.
+Born in Australia in 1902, Christina Stead sailed for England at twenty-six, not returning home until she was seventy-two.
+An intensely private person and incredibly cantankerous, Stead lived a stormy, eccentric, and brave life.
 She was highly political and maddeningly contentious, few would call her easy in life or in fiction.

 And yet, in her lifetime, her work was likened to that of Balzac, Joyce, Ibsen, and Tolstoy.
 But, in fact, it was uniquely her own. (publisher blurb)